 This article shows you how to create and configure a permission template.
 If you’re new to the permission template feature, see LeadSquared Permission Templates.
 If you’ve already created a permission template and now want to apply it to your users, see How to Apply a Permission Template.

-Navigate to My Account>Settings>Users and Permissions>Permission Templates, then click Create.
+From the main menu, navigate to My Profile>Settings>Users and Permissions>Permission Templates, then click Create.

 Enter the following details –